astrovm/astrovm.github.io/content/blog/half-life.md

 readingTime = true
 +++

 Half-Life changes the way you think about life; it's not a normal first-person shooter.
-As someone who grew up playing Doom, the first time I played Half-Life, I had one of the most important realizations as a child: you don't need that much skill if you actually think, and running from problems is super useful and acceptable sometimes (One of the reasons that I also loved playing Resident Evil on my PSone back then, but it scared the hell out of me).
+As someone who grew up playing Doom, the first time I played Half-Life, I had one of the most important realizations as a child: you don't need that much skill if you actually think, and running from problems is super useful and acceptable sometimes (one of the reasons that I also loved playing Resident Evil on my PSone back then, but it scared the hell out of me).

-It was a sunny Sunday; I was about 4 years old, and my brother told me to go to the game store (Yeah, like, physically walking there) and purchase Counter-Strike (It was the most popular game in Buenos Aires cybercafes).
+It was a sunny Sunday; I was about 4 years old, and my brother told me to go to the game store (yeah, like, physically walking there) and purchase Counter-Strike (it was the most popular game in Buenos Aires cybercafes).
 So I did it with my father.
 At that time, there were 2 Counter-Strikes available (Normal and Condition Zero), so I brought both home, inserted the first disk into the computer, and a Half-Life screen came up.

 I noticed that the CD box said "Half-Life Counter-Strike," and I was like, "What is Half-Life?
 Sounds fun! :)"

-The (Obviously pirated) CD actually included:
+The (obviously pirated) CD actually included:

 - [Half-Life](https://store.steampowered.com/app/70/HalfLife/)
 - [HL Opposing Force](https://store.steampowered.com/app/50/HalfLife_Opposing_Force/)